sync7319/EIC_Downfall_Analysis_Power_BI_Project/README.md

 # 📊 EIC Financial Analysis (2014–2018)

 ## 🚀 Overview
-Built an interactive Power BI dashboard to visualize Electric Insurance Company’s financials from 2014–2018.
-This project uncovered how persistent underwriting losses and delayed strategic actions led to the company’s collapse—despite a return to profitability in 2018.
+Built an interactive Power BI dashboard to visualize Electric Insurance Company’s financials from 2014 to 2018.
+This project uncovered how persistent underwriting losses and delayed strategic actions led to the company’s collapse despite a return to profitability in 2018.

 ---